 I can embody a constructive state!
 I can be authentic to my inner processing.
 I can slow down through tuning into the inner observer which sees what is concrete and true.
 I can even desire or get a glimpse of enlightened consciousness.
 I can listen to the people I am having tea with, I can passionately share my views and I can celebrate belonging between us.
 I can reconcile my heart through a silent prayer for peace: “God, be among my friends at the table, guide and nourish our conversation, lead us to tranquillity and stillness”.
 We can experience one beating heart: to be One amid our tensions and frustrations.
 We can be human in mind, heart and body.

 It is interesting to ponder that I can hold together elements of mindfulness and mindlessness at the same time.
 As the Zen saying goes: “Delusion and enlightenment are not two”.
 Perhaps I don’t have to prefer the tea gathering to the nightclub or pub.
 On the one hand, I can experience moments of transformation, e.g., letting go of self-consciousness when joking or dancing with my friends.
-On the other hand, I can experience deluded thoughts without acting on them, e.g., to resist the urge to be the centre of attention.
+On the other hand, I can experience deluded thoughts without acting on them, e.g., imagining being the centre of attention.
 I can follow my intuition and operate out of the deeper level of experiencing.
 I hope that the paradoxical tension will enable me to better relate to others.

 I sing “Hallelujah” for returning to balanced mood once again!
 I started off going further and further above the speed limit, but I applied modern and contemplative wisdom to live life at a better pace.
 Mindfulness enabled me to focus on the present moment without being carried away by racing thoughts and dangerous impulses.
 Mysticism brought forth a deep level of acceptance and humanity, calling me to be Christ-like and Zen-full.
 As an aspiring mindful mystic, I am awake to find the extraordinary in the ordinary or to ‘find God in all things’.